Worksheet: Conservation of Energy

 Assuming that the point from which the projectile is launched is the point of zero gravitational potential, calculate the total energy of the projectile at the instant that it is launched.

 Calculate the kinetic energy of the projectile when it has its maximum vertically upward displacement.

 Calculate the gravitational potential energy of the projectile when it has its maximum vertically upward displacement.

 Calculate the magnitude of the projectile’s maximum vertical upward displacement.

-How far does the block along the plane and away from P before becoming instantaneously at rest?
+How far does the block move along the plane and away from before becoming instantaneously at rest?

-The block reaches a point at which it stops and changes direction, and then starts to slide down the incline.
-When the block returns to P sliding downward, what is its speed?
+The block reaches a point at which it stops and changes direction and then starts to slide down the incline.
+When the block returns to sliding downward, what is its speed?

-A car’s bumper is designed to withstand a 4.0-km/h collision with an immovable object without damage to the body of the car.
+A car’s bumper is designed to withstand a collision of 4.0 km/h with an immovable object without damage to the body of the car.
 The bumper cushions the shock by absorbing the force over a distance.
 Calculate the magnitude of the average force on a bumper that collapses 0.200 m while bringing a car of mass 900 kg to rest from an initial speed of 1.1 m/s.

 A shopper applies a force below the positive -direction to move a grocery cart a distance of 20.0 m at constant speed.
-A 35.0-N force of friction is applied against the cart’s motion.
+A force of friction of 35.0 N is applied against the cart’s motion.

 What is the work done on the cart by friction?